 Communicating With Your Child

-books, singing, playing word games, and simply talking to toddlers will build
+they learn.
+Reading books, singing, playing word games, and simply talking to kids

-Here are a few suggestions to help improve your child's communication skills:
+Here some ways you can help boost your child's communication skills:

 Vocabulary and Communication Patterns